winitzki/scall/tutorial/programming_dhall.md

 Dhall cannot manipulate values of its built-in equality types (values of the form `assert : x ≡ y`).
 There are currently no functions in Dhall that can derive any information out of such values.
-But Leibniz equality types and their standard combinators do allow us to compute with  equality evidence values.
+But Leibniz equality types and their   combinators do allow us to compute with  equality evidence values.
 As we just saw, one can obtain a value of type `f x ≡ g x` by using the "extensionality" combinator, and   a value of type `g x ≡ g y` via the "value identity" combinator.
 It remains to use the "transitivity" combinator to establish that `f x ≡ g y`.